point-hub/docs/docs/src/guide/essentials/best-practices/unnecessary-else.md

 }
 ```

-In the above example, we use nested else blocks, which is unnecessary and leads to increased indentation and complexity.

-Correct Example (avoiding else):

-### Correct Example
+### Solution

-In this corrected example, we return early for each condition, avoiding the need for any else statements.
+In this example, we return early for each condition, avoiding the need for any else statements.
 This makes the code simpler and easier to follow.

 ```ts
 function getNumberSign(num: number): string {